morriscox/Rules-of-Tech-Support/Rules of Tech Support.md

 Rule 26B - The less time that they're in the office, the more urgent their issue is.

-Rule 27 - Watch out for Finagle's Law which states that 'Anything that can go wrong, will — at the worst possible moment.'
+Rule 27 - Watch out for Finagle's Law which states that 'Anything that can go wrong, will â€” at the worst possible moment.'

 Rule 34 - Never refer to this *Rule* by its name.